Fish Fight Part 1: Don’t pump your rod

-This is Captain Higashiyama, one of the pioneering slow-pitch jiggers and also the producer of Deepliner jigs.
-His skill is widely and highly admired by Japanese jiggers.
+This is Captain Higashiyama, one of the pioneering SPJ experts and the first SPJ jigs maker, Deepliner.
+His skill is widely and highly admired by Japanese anglers.
 He caught this fish with PE#2.0 30lb line!!!
-His Deepliner’s 300kg FREQ jig had 4 of 2/0 size hooks, and when the fish was landed, 3 of them were broken and 1 that was hooking was extended.
+His Deepliner’s 300kg FREQ jig had 4 of 2/0 size hooks, and when the fish was landed, 3 of them were broken and the one that was hooking was extended.
 He was still able to pull that one out.

 I’ve seen the other video of him catching a smaller Amberjack, probably about 10kg.
 His style is like Tai-chi.
 Holding the rod down, sometimes he sends down the rod into the water and brings it back up in a flowing motion, using the finest thuming control.
 He was letting the fish run and then bring the head around, letting the head shake and then bring it around, repeatedly.
-He was not like fighting, he was like walking the fish.
-It was a beauty.
+He was not fighting head-on, he was more like walking the fish and negotiating with the fish.
 Unfortunately I can’t find it on YouTube anymore.

 Keep your rod down

 So you keep your rod down, reel in steadily and calmly, let your reel drag do the job to release tensions.
 This is considered to be the fight with the lowest risks of unhooking the fish.

 With Slow Pitch jigging, we use such light rods.
 The job of the rod is to dance the jig and hook the fish.
 From then on, it’s the reel’s job to land the fish.
 The role sharing is very clear.

 Basic fact is, if you point your rod down, you can hold the weight with the more ease.
 It’s a simple physics.